eric-rizzi/teaching/_course_specifics/ms_cs.md

 ![Computers at varying levels of abstraction]({{ site.baseurl }}/assets/abstract_computers.jpg)

-The course has a four class unit on abstraction where students are asked to analyze abstraction from a variety of different angles.
-This includes drawing their own abstract art for a pictionary-type game, understanding how a toilet works, and solving a series of logic puzzles.
+The course has a four-class unit on abstraction where students are asked to analyze abstraction from a variety of different angles.
+This includes drawing their own abstract art for a Pictionary-type game, understanding how a toilet works, and solving a series of logic puzzles.
 In the end, students come away with an appreciation for why abstraction is important for thinking and communicating with others as well as how it is used within computer science.